diogogithub/gnu-social/plugins/SensitiveContent/README.md

-# "Sensitive" Content Plugin for GNU Social
+# "Sensitive" Content Plugin for GNU social

 ## About

-WARNING: THIS IS ALPHA CODE, IT IS PRERELEASE AND SHOULD ONLY BE INSTALLED TO HELP TEST OR YOU ARE WILLING TO TAKE RISKS.

-Create user option to allow a user to hide #NSFW-hashtagged notices behind a blocker image until clicked.
+Adds a setting to allow a user to hide #NSFW-hashtagged notices behind a blocker image until clicked.

-Works for both vanilla GNUSocial and with the Qvitter plugin.
+Works for both vanilla GNU social and with the Qvitter plugin.

-## Install
+## Settings

-- Move the project directory to ${GNU_SOCIAL}/plugins
-- Add addPlugin('SensitiveContent'); to your config.php

-if you want to customize the blocker image, add a line to your config.php:
+If you want to customize the blocker image, add a line to your config.php:

-  $config['site']['sensitivecontent']['blockerimage'] = "/path/to/image.jpg";
+    addPlugin('SensitiveContent', ['blockerimage' => '/path/to/image.jpg']);

 if you want to activate the nsfw overlay for non-logged-in visitors add:

-  $config['site']['sensitivecontent']['hideforvisitors'] = true;
+    addPlugin('SensitiveContent', ['hideforvisitors' => true]);

 ## Usage